 What is Transformer Oil?

 Transformer oil is mineral insulating oil derived from crude petroleum.
 It is a mixture of various hydrocarbons.
-It consist partly aliphatic compounds (open chain compounds) with the general formula CnH2n+2 and CnH2n.
+It consists partly aliphatic compounds (open chain compounds) with the general formula CnH2n+2 and CnH2n.

-The characteristics of new transformer oil is given in IS 335/1983.
+The characteristics of new transformer oil are given in IS 335/1983.